Notice: New Changes for Completing Your Hunter Education Certification in Colorado

 All new registrations on or after July 1st, 2021, regardless of age, will be required to attend an in-person conclusion class to earn a Hunter Education certificate.

-CPW has determined this exemption is necessary due to public health directives and protection of public health, safety and welfare.
-This exemption may be extended, subject to review prior to the expiration date listed.
+CPW has determined this exemption was necessary due to public health directives and protection of public health, safety and welfare.

 apprentice certificate that will allow them to put in for the draw and come back to our classes once Hunter Education courses resume.